 b) persons having the status of self-employed, with the meaning of Article 49 TFEU;

-c) shareholders and persons belonging to the management body of an undertaking, including non-executive members, as well as volunteers and unpaid trainees;
+c) shareholders and persons belonging to the management body of an undertaking, including non-executive members, as well as volunteers and paid or unpaid trainees;

 d) any persons working under the supervision and direction of contractors, subcontractors, service providers and suppliers.

-2. This Directive shall also apply to reporting persons acting in good faith, as regulated in article 13 paragraph 1 of this Directive, whose work-based relationship is yet to begin in cases where information concerning a breach has been acquired during the recruitment process or other pre-contractual negotiation, as well as to reporting persons whose working relationship has ceased.
+2. This Directive shall also apply to reporting persons acting in good faithwhose work-based relationship is yet to begin in cases where information concerning a breach has been acquired during the recruitment process or other pre-contractual negotiation, as well as to reporting persons whose working relationship has ceased.

-2a This Directive shall apply to individuals facilitating the reporting on breaches such as journalists or intermediaries between the reporting person and the person distributing the information.

 Corresponding recitals